-Career and Disability Services is for all UACCB students whether they have just begun their degree plan or they have only one class left to complete before graduation.
+Career and Disability Services are for all UACCB students whether they have just begun their degree plan or they have only one class left to complete before graduation.
 Our program provides services and resources to assist students in all phases of the career planning process.
 If you are undecided about your college major or career goals, seeking information about an occupation, need help writing a resume or preparing for a job interview, or looking for a part-time or full-time job, then we are here to help!

 Disability Services Office: Main classroom Building, Room 232

 Phone: (870) 612-2056

-Our Career and Disability Service office is dedicated to addressing the needs of students in their individual paths to personal and career success.
+Our Career and Disability Services are dedicated to addressing the needs of students in their individual paths to personal and career success.

 Disability Services assists in providing equal access for qualified students with disabilities to all curricular and co-curricular opportunities offered by the institution.
 Specifically, Career and Disability Services work diligently to:

 - Ensure that qualified individuals with disabilities receive reasonable and appropriate accommodations so as to have equal access to all institutional programs and services regardless of the type and extent of the disability in compliance with section 504 of the Rehabilitation Act of 1973, as amended; the Americans with Disabilities Act (ADA) of 1990; and the ADA Amendments Act (ADAAA) of 2008